ChristianJHughes/devTools/README.md

 ### Utilities

 - [**1Password**](https://1password.com) - The best password manager for mac.
-The UX is consistantly great, and the development team is constantly releasing improvements.
+The UX is consistently great, and the development team is constantly releasing improvements.
 - [**AppCleaner**](https://freemacsoft.net/appcleaner/) - Dragging an app to the trash doesn't _really_ delete an app in macOS.
 This handy app will fully remove apps that you're not using anymore.
 - [**ImageOptim**](https://imageoptim.com/mac) - Open-source painless image optimization.
 A must-have when working with images being published to the web.
 - [**CleanMyMac 3**](https://macpaw.com/cleanmymac) - The best app for removing junk files, cleaning out caches, and fixing permission issues.
 Just turn off the garbage helper tool.
 - [**PDF Toolkit+**](https://itunes.apple.com/us/app/pdf-toolkit/id545164971?mt=12) - Performs all sorts of useful actions on PDF documents.
-I frequently use it to stich multiple PDFs together.
+I frequently use it to stitch multiple PDFs together.
 - [**CDTo**](https://github.com/jbtule/cdto) - Adds a button to the Finder toolbar that opens the current directory in a new Terminal Window.
 A huge time save.
 - [**OpenInCode**](https://github.com/sozercan/OpenInCode) - Adds a button to the Finder toolbar that opens the current directory in a new VSCode Window.
 A huge time save.

 ### Browsers

 I use [Google Chrome](https://www.google.com/chrome/) for work, and [Safari](https://www.apple.com/safari/) for play.
-The Chrome Dev Tools are next level, but Safari is cleaner and has better OS itegration.
+The Chrome Dev Tools are next level, but Safari is cleaner and has better OS integration.

 #### Safari Extensions